Outsourcing

 Philippines Outsourcing facts

-2. The biggest work type outsourced to the Philippines is contact centre and call centre services.
+- The biggest work type outsourced to the Philippines is contact centre, or call centre services.
 That includes sales, technical support and customer service via phone, email, chat, social media and video.

-6. Many BPOs have a “Business Excellence team” or shared services function, directly supporting the call centre operations.
+- Many BPOs have a “Business Excellence team” or shared services function, directly supporting the operations.
 This team is usually made up of reporting analysts, process management, workforce management, and quality assurance specialists, as well as the training department.

-7. Contact centres in the Philippines measure productivity in seconds and drive efficiency through consistent and scheduled coaching and performance improvement.
-Contact centre employees in the Philippines expect to be measured using a scorecard.
+- Contact centres in the Philippines measure productivity in seconds and drive efficiency through consistent and scheduled coaching and performance improvement.
+BPO employees in the Philippines expect to be measured using a scorecard.

-10. With Australia being just 3 hours ahead of the Philippines, the time zone is closer than the U.S., making the “Australian shifts” more popular and aligned to regular day-time local working hours.
+- With Australia being just 3 hours ahead of the Philippines, the time zone is closer than the U.S., making the “Australian shift” more popular and aligned to regular day-time local working hours.

-12. It’s said that in the Philippines, the BPOs create so much business for coffee shops that whenever a major BPO opens, it’s a given that a Starbucks will follow suit.
-The needle has shifted somewhat through COVID, with the move towards home working or at least hybrid working.
+- It’s said that in the Philippines, the BPOs create so much business for coffee shops that whenever a major BPO opens, it’s a given that a Starbucks will follow suit.
+The needle has shifted somewhat since COVID, with the move towards home working or at least hybrid working.

 Locations

-1. For 4 out of 5 of the last years, the Philippines was the most popular offshore outsourcing destination selected by buyers on Matchboard, followed by Fiji, South Africa, New Zealand and India.
+- For 3 out of 5 of the last years, the Philippines was the most popular offshore outsourcing destination selected by buyers on Matchboard, followed by Fiji, South Africa, New Zealand and India.
+Fiji topped the list the other 2 years.

-2. The largest city is Quezon City, with around 3 million inhabitants.
-Quezon City is 1 of 17 cities in the Metro Manila area, which has an overall population of 12.8 million.
+- The largest city is Quezon City, with 3.2 million inhabitants.
+Quezon City is 1 of 17 cities in the Metro Manila area, which has an overall population of almost 15 million.

 Wages, Costs and Pricing

-4. In a staff leasing (also known as co-sourcing) model, expect to pay a BPO A$3,000 – A$20,000 per staff member per year as a management or service fee.
+- In a staff leasing (also known as co-sourcing) model, expect to pay a BPO A$2,000 – A$15,000 per staff member per year as a management or service fee.
 The wide range here accounts for the fact that overheads are considerably lower for staff working from home.
 The service fee usually incorporates office costs (rent, electricity, workstation with phone and computer), HR costs (recruitment, payrolling and timesheeting), support services (such as desktop support) and account management.
 It does not include wages, which could double these figures.

-9. The contact centre industry is one of the top paying in the country and it therefore a career that many young Filipinos aspire to – in contrast to countries like U.S. and Australia, where it is not the first choice for most university graduates.
+- The business process outsourcing industry is one of the top paying in the country and it therefore a career that many young Filipinos aspire to – in contrast to countries like U.S. and Australia, where it is not the first choice for most university graduates.

 Workforce

-1. The population of the Philippines is 115 million and growing – representing a workforce of around 4 times the size of Australia.
+- The population of the Philippines is 119 million in 2024 and growing – representing a workforce of around 4 times the size of Australia.

 The role of BPO in the Filipino economy

-3. The BPO industry is expected to continue modest growth in the Philippines in 2023, recovering from stunted growth during the pandemic in 2020-2021.
+- The BPO industry is expected to continue modest growth in the Philippines in 2024/25, with automation and AI considered to be the biggest hurdle to increasing headcount.

 Trends

-3. Outsourcers are always looking for new opportunities in response to market demand.
-As simple calls are moving towards self-service, BPOs are broadening their capability beyond call centres, and Matchboard is seeing strong demand in digital marketing and design.
+- Outsourcers are always looking for new opportunities in response to market demand.
+As simple calls are moving towards self-service, BPOs are broadening their capability beyond call centres, and Matchboard is seeing strong demand in AI services, for example chatbot design and impmentation.

-4. A notable trend over the last few years is that the Philippines has become a popular outsourcing choice not just for large enterprise, but for small businesses as well.
-Some analysts predict SME outsourcing will continue to fuel growth in 2023 as some Australian businesses struggle to survive post-COVID and with rising inflation.
+- A notable trend over the last few years is that the Philippines has become a popular outsourcing choice not just for large enterprise, but for small businesses as well.
+Some analysts predict SME outsourcing will continue to fuel growth in 2024/25 as some businesses struggle to survive with rising inflation.

 Language

-8. In 2010, the Philippines surpassed India for the greatest market share in English-language voice customer services.
+- For the first time in 2010, the Philippines surpassed India for the greatest market share in English-language voice customer services.
+In 2024, this continues to hold.

 11 Benefits of outsourcing to the Philippines